FAQs Waste and Recycling

 You can minimise your waste by only buying what you need, and by taking reusable household goods to the Resale Shop.

 And remember, it's free to drop off kerbside recyclables - paper, glass, plastic containers, steel, tin and aluminium containers - at the transfer station.

 Do I need my rates notice to use the transfer station at the MRF?

 If you wish to use your rates’ entitlement vouchers when you visit the MRF, please bring any rates notice from the current financial year.
 The gatehouse operator will check that your property is eligible for the current financial year and will record your visit electronically.

-The MRF is open to anyone to recycle or dispose of household materials.
-Both homeowners and renters living in the City of Melton are entitled to up to two free visits per financial year.
+The MRF is open to anyone to recycle or dispose of household materials, whether living in the City of Melton or not.
+Homeowners and renters living in our City are entitled to up to two free visits per financial year.